Frequently Asked Questions

 -

 Yes.
-Many session speakers were recorded and will be available to listen to in Fall 2025 through KFUO Radio or Spotify.
+Many session speakers were recorded and are available to listen to in through KFUO Radio, Spotify, or Apple Podcasts.

 Gathering Participant Questions